Compute

 The name can contain a maximum of 64 characters.

-• If you create disks in a batch, this parameter value is used as the prefix of disk names, and one disk name will be composed of this parameter value and a four-digit number.
+• If you create multiple disks in a batch, the name you entered will be used as the prefix of disk names.
+An actual disk name will be composed of the name you entered and a four-digit number.

 The name can contain a maximum of 59 characters.